At least 31 feared dead near peak of Japanese volcano

 It was not clear whether those 45 included the 31 people found in cardio-pulmonary arrest.

-The volcano was still erupting on Sunday, pouring smoke and ash hundreds of meters into the sky.
+The volcano was still erupting on Sunday, pouring smoke and ash hundreds of metres into the sky.
 Ash was found on cars as far as 80 km (50 miles) away.

 Volcanoes erupt periodically in Japan, one of the world's most seismically active nations, but there have been no fatalities since 1991, when 43 people died in a pyroclastic flow, a superheated current of gas and rock, at Mount Unzen in the southwest of the country.